-The personal financial management half of personal money management combines 3 areas:
+The personal financial management half of money management has 3 steps:

 Similarly, personal financial statements provide you with a scorecard as to how well YOU are managing money.